-Organization Description National Overdose Response Service National Overdose Response Service is a collaborative initiative among people who use drugs, Grenfell Ministries, the Brave Technology Co-op, and Dr. Monty Ghosh.
-25 Pain BC Pain BC aims to enhance the well-being of all people living with pain through empowerment, care, education and innovation.
-26 Peer Support Canada Peer Support Canada offers certification for Peer Supporters, Family Peer Supporters and Peer Support Mentors.
-27 Pivot Pivot works in partnership with communities affected by poverty and social exclusion to identify priorities and develop solutions to complex human rights issues.
-28 Problematic Substance Use The Government of Canada provides information about health science, research, data, monitoring and surveillance, and the determinants of health.
-29 Resource Centre for Suicide Prevention The Centre's vision is to reduce suicide, suicidal behaviour, and their effects, by positive alternatives and healthy coping skills.
-30 SMART Recovery Self-Management And Recovery Training (SMART) Recovery is an abstinence-oriented, not-for-profit organization for individuals with addictive problems.
-31 Tame the Beast Tame the Beast was created in collaboration among pain researcher, Prof. Lorimer Moseley, pain physiotherapist, Dave Moen, and professional communicator, Sam Chisholm.
-32 The Opioid Chapters This project provides a series of interviews and multimedia content with individuals across Ontario who have lived experience with opioids, as well as other perspectives from physicians, community workers and family members.
-33 Toronto Academic Pain Medicine Institute Toronto Academic Pain Medicine Institute is a comprehensive, interdisciplinary academic pain program serving as the hub for chronic pain care in Toronto.
-34 Workplace Safety North Workplace Safety North is one of four independent, not-for-profit, sector-based health and safety associations in Ontario.
+Organization Description Moms Stop the Harm Moms Stop the Harm is a network of Canadian families impacted by substance use-related harms and deaths who advocate for the change of failed drug policies, provide peer support to grieving families, and assist those with loved ones who use or have used substances.
+25 National Overdose Response Service National Overdose Response Service is a collaborative initiative among people who use drugs, Grenfell Ministries, the Brave Technology Co-op, and Dr. Monty Ghosh.
+26 Pain BC Pain BC aims to enhance the well-being of all people living with pain through empowerment, care, education and innovation.
+27 Peer Support Canada Peer Support Canada offers certification for Peer Supporters, Family Peer Supporters and Peer Support Mentors.
+28 Pivot Pivot works in partnership with communities affected by poverty and social exclusion to identify priorities and develop solutions to complex human rights issues.
+29 Problematic Substance Use The Government of Canada provides information about health science, research, data, monitoring and surveillance, and the determinants of health.
+30 Resource Centre for Suicide Prevention The Centre's vision is to reduce suicide, suicidal behaviour, and their effects, by positive alternatives and healthy coping skills.
+31 SMART Recovery Self-Management And Recovery Training (SMART) Recovery is an abstinence-oriented, not-for- profit organization for individuals with addictive problems.
+32 Tame the Beast Tame the Beast was created in collaboration among pain researcher, Prof. Lorimer Moseley, pain physiotherapist, Dave Moen, and professional communicator, Sam Chisholm.
+33 The Opioid Chapters This project provides a series of interviews and multimedia content with individuals across Ontario who have lived experience with opioids, as well as other perspectives from physicians, community workers and family members.
+34 Toronto Academic Pain Medicine Institute Toronto Academic Pain Medicine Institute is a comprehensive, interdisciplinary academic pain program serving as the hub for chronic pain care in Toronto.
+35 Workplace Safety North Workplace Safety North is one of four independent, not-for-profit, sector-based health and safety associations in Ontario.
 Headquartered in northern Ontario, Workplace Safety North provides province-wide ministry-approved workplace health and safety training and services for the mining and forest products industries.
-35
+36 workplace@ccsa.ca a